candrasc/Spotify_Artist_Recommender/README.md

 danceability — self-explanatory

-energy — how 'fast, loud an noisy'
+energy — how 'fast, loud and noisy'

 instrumentalness — the less vocals, the higher